LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

      updated whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
   #.
 GitLab launches CI test pipelines.
 While running, the execution and
-     pass/fail status may be viewed and monitored in the GitLab CI GUI, or in the RAJA GitHub project checks section for a PR.
+     pass/fail status may be viewed and monitored in the GitLab CI GUI or in the RAJA GitHub project checks section for a PR.
   #.
 For each platform and compiler combination,
      `Spack <https://github.com/spack/spack>`_ is used to generate a build